-- The development of MISLAND-country prototype; - The development of SDG15.3.1 kit packaging (at 30m).
+- The development of MISLAND-country prototype; - The development of SDG15.3.1 kit packaging (at 30m); - The management of MISLAND-country prototypes' ownership, versioning and capacity building.

 3.1.
 MISLAND-country prototype

 The main objective of this MISLAND-country is to strengthen national policy-makers', environment and agriculture and water resources manager's, planners', scientists' and citizens' capacities to assess and monitor land degradation and the impact of restoration actions through time in their countries.
 It focuses on the provision of proofs on land degradation and its spatiotemporal distribution and therefore on the hotspots where priority action should be conducted or awareness-raising campaign should be planned, whilst taking into consideration the national specific context where it's foreseen to integrate the land degradation monitoring indicators judged relevant by the Country.